Tel: 01689 887887

 If you have at least 2 full years’ continuous service with your employer, you will be entitled to a statutory redundancy payment.
 Check your contract of employment, because you may also be entitled to an enhanced redundancy payment.

 If you have been made redundant, your employer will probably ask you to sign a Compromise Agreement.
 Read more

-If you have been made redundant and think that your dismissal might be unfair and/or discriminatory, if you have not received the redundancy payment that you were expecting, or if your employer has presented you with a Compromise Agreement, please contact Rosa Brennan by email or telephone 01689 887872.
+If you have been made redundant and think that your dismissal might be unfair and/or discriminatory, if you have not received the redundancy payment that you were expecting, or if your employer has presented you with a Compromise Agreement, please contact Judith Curran by email or telephone 01689 887872.

 Remember, there are very strict time limits for making claims in the tribunal and these can be as short as 3 months, so you should seek legal advice as soon as possible.